-A) The permittee shall eFile all compliance filings with Dr. Burl Haar, Executive Secretary, Public Utilities Commission, through the Department of Commerce (DOC) eDocket system.
-The system is located on the DOC website: https://www.edockets.state.mn.us/EFiling/home.jsp
+A) The permittee shall eFile all compliance filings with Dr. Burl Haar, Executive Secretary, Public Utilities Commission, through the Commission's eDocket system.
+The system is hosted by the Department of Commerce at: https://ww.edockets.state.mn.us/EFiling/home.jsp